flutter/website/src/packages-and-plugins/happy-paths/index.md

   Due to limited staffing resources, we are pausing the
   Happy Paths program.
-  We will update this program (and possibly combine it with the Flutter Favorites program) as soon as possible.
+  We will update this program as soon as possible.
+  It might be combined with the Flutter Favorites program.
 {{site.alert.end}}

 Once you’ve learned Flutter basics and are ready to move on